-We have applied to have our common stock approved for listing on the NASDAQ Global Market under the symbol "BCOV".
+Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "BCOV".

 We and all directors and officers and the holders of approximately 98.5% of our fully diluted capital stock have agreed that, without the prior written consent of Morgan Stanley & Co.
 LLC on behalf of the underwriters, and subject to certain exceptions, we and they will not, during the period ending 180 days after the date of this prospectus: